 Some people are strong advocates for the idea that dogs should eat a pure meat diet.
 Grains, they say, would never be eaten by dogs in a natural environment, therefore they simply aren’t good for your puppy’s health.

 The only caveat is that in order to provide all those benefits, they should be prepared fresh, and not heavily processed.
-Oftentimes, heavily processed grains in dry dog foods are simply there as starchy, stabilizing fillers.
+Often, heavily processed grains in dry dog foods are simply there as starchy, stabilizing fillers.
 Their presence isn’t the issue; it’s that they’re empty calories that offer no nourishment to your pup.

 While a grain-free diet may be right for certain dogs — those with very particular digestive and health circumstances — it’s certainly not the ideal default diet for every pup.